Frankie J: Solo career: What's a Man to Do

-Frankie J signed as a solo artist with Columbia Records and released his first album What's A Man To Do on May 27, 2003.
+Frankie J signed as a solo artist with Columbia Records and released his first album What's a Man to Do on May 27, 2003.
 His self-titled first Spanish-language album Frankie J was also released later in the same year.
 The album's lead single "Don't Wanna Try" peaked at #19 on the Billboard Hot 100 Singles Chart, while "Ya No Es Igual" went Top 10 on the World Latin charts.
 Later that year, he was featured in the Top 10 Billboard Hot 100 hit "Suga Suga" by rapper Baby Bash.

 The One and breakthrough

 His second album The One was released on March 22, 2005.
-It was led by the #3 Billboard Hot 100 hit "Obsession (No Es Amor)" featuring rapper Baby Bash, and followed by the Top40 singles "How To Deal" and "More Than Words".
+It was led by the #3 Billboard Hot 100 hit "Obsession (No Es Amor)" featuring rapper Baby Bash, and followed by the Top 40 singles "How To Deal" and "More Than Words".
 To coincide with the release of "More Than Words", the album was re-released on the DualDisc format in October.
 By January 2006, The One was certified platinum by the RIAA for shipping over a million copies.
 His second Spanish-language album Un Nuevo Dia was released on June 13, 2006, and featured the single "Pensado En Ti".

 Frankie's third English-language album, Priceless, was released on October 17, 2006.
 It debuted at #30 on the Billboard 200.
 The lead single "That Girl" featured Chamillionaire and Mannie Fresh and peaked at number 43 on the Billboard Hot 100.
 A second single, "Daddy's Little Girl", charted at number 23 on the Billboard Bubbling Under Hot 100 chart.